linuxmint/hypnotix/README.md

 Issues relating to TV channels and media content should be addressed directly to the relevant provider.

 Note: Feel free to remove Free-TV from Hypnotix if you don't use it, or add any other provider you may have access to or local M3U playlists.

+# Wayland compatibility

+If you're using Wayland go the Hypnotix preferences and add the following to the list of MPV options:

+`vo=x11`

+Run Hypnotix with:

+`GDK_BACKEND=x11 hypnotix`